Lightweight and doesn't weigh hair down

 At just $6 to $12 a bottle, Pantene as a whole simply can’t be beat from a price perspective.
 While in some ways, you’re getting what you paid for from an ingredients point of view, Pantene's Beautiful Lengths Shampoo will make your hair softer and smoother after a single wash, so it's well worth it for the product's biggest fans.
 I think that with the right hair type, Beautiful Lengths and Pantene products in general are a solid budget-conscious buy.

 Similar Products: You've got options

 Pantene Nutrient Blends Hydrating Glow Shampoo: Pantene’s “Nutrient Blends” collection features shampoos and conditioners formulated without sulfates, silicones, or fragrance.
-This blend ($9) contains pro vitamin B5, antioxidants, and baobab essence to moisturize and nourish your locks.
+This blend ($7) contains pro vitamin B5, antioxidants, and baobab essence meant to moisturize and nourish your locks.

-Herbal Essences Bio Renew Sulfate-Free Shampoo and Conditioner: This new formula from Herbal Essences ($15) contains zero sulfates, parabens, silicones, or dyes, instead focusing on plenty of hair-nourishing ingredients like vitamin B, honey extract, aloe leaf juice, and ecklonia radiata extract.
+Herbal Essences Bio Renew Sulfate-Free Shampoo and Conditioner: This new formula from Herbal Essences ($14) contains zero sulfates, parabens, silicones, or dyes, instead focusing on plenty of potentially hair-nourishing ingredients like vitamin B, honey extract, aloe leaf juice, and ecklonia radiata extract.

-Overall, Pantene's Beautiful Lengths Shampoo is a great choice if you’re looking for an affordable product that will instantly soften and detangle hair.
+Overall, Pantene's Beautiful Lengths Shampoo is a great choice if you’re looking for an affordable product that promises to instantly soften and detangle hair.
 But if sulfate-free, clean hair care products are a primary concern, this may not be the right choice for you.